JuliaGraphs/MultilayerGraphs.jl/docs/src/API.md

 # API

-This page lists all exported methods, organizing them by topic (whether it is a method that acts on vertices, edges, layers, etc) and by audience: due to how it was possible to integrate multilayer graphs within the `Graphs.jl` ecosystem, some methods are intended for developers who wish to use this library just as any other `Graphs.jl` package in their code, while others are meant to be employed by the end-user.
+This page provides a list of exported methods organized by topic and audience.
+Methods that act on vertices, edges, and layers are grouped together.
+Some methods are intended for developers who want to use the `Graphs.jl` library as part of their code, while others are meant for end-users.

 ## End-User